Dung24-6/Dung24-6/README.md

 _**Perseverance is a great element of success.
 If you only knock long enough and loud enough at the gate, you are sure to wake up somebody.**_

 Henry Wadsworth Longfellow

+_**Through pride we are ever deceiving ourselves.
+But deep down below the surface of the average conscience a still, small voice says to us, something is out of tune.**_

+Carl Jung